JaganPothina/WordPress-Application/README.md

 Successfully deployed WordPress application on a Kubernetes cluster using a MySQL StatefulSet for database storage.
 This setup is designed for high availability and scalability, leveraging Persistent Volumes (PV) and Persistent Volume Claims (PVC) for data persistence.

 ## Setup

 ### Step 1: MySQL StatefulSet and Service

--Created the kind cluster
+- Created the kind cluster.
--Created the mysql-statefulset.yaml file to define the MySQL StatefulSet.
+- Created the `mysql-statefulset.yaml` file to define the MySQL StatefulSet.
--Configured a mysql-service.yaml file for MySQL.
+- Configured a `mysql-service.yaml` file for MySQL.
 This internal ClusterIP Service allows WordPress to communicate with MySQL within the cluster.

 ### Step 2: WordPress Deployment and Service

--Defined the wordpress-deployment.yaml file to set up a WordPress Deployment with replicas for high availability.
+- Defined the `wordpress-deployment.yaml` file to set up a WordPress Deployment with replicas for high availability.
--Configured the wordpress-service.yaml file to expose the WordPress application as a NodePort Service or LoadBalancer if needed.
+- Configured the `wordpress-service.yaml` file to expose the WordPress application as a NodePort Service or LoadBalancer if needed.

 ### Step 3: Persistent Volumes and Claims

--Created PV and PVC configurations for both MySQL and WordPress.
+- Created PV and PVC configurations for both MySQL and WordPress.
--Set the appropriate storage paths in the YAML files:
+- Set the appropriate storage paths in the YAML files:
-  -mysql-pv-pvc.yaml for MySQL data persistence.
+  - `mysql-pv-pvc.yaml` for MySQL data persistence.
-  -wordpress-pv-pvc.yaml for WordPress storage.
+  - `wordpress-pv-pvc.yaml` for WordPress storage.

  ### Apply Configurations
    Run: